 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Teaming with Fungi: The Organic Grower's Guide to Mycorrhizae:
+The most popular highlights from Teaming with Fungi: The Organic Grower's Guide to Mycorrhizae, saved by readers on Screvi.

 “Fungi cell walls are not full of cellulose like plant cell walls, and fungal walls contain the polysaccharide chitin, a main constituent in the exoskeletons of arthropods such as insects, lobsters, and crabs.”